Deçan: World War II

+Socialist Federal Republic of Yugoslavia

+After World War 2, Deçan, as well as the rest of Socialist Autonomous Province of Kosovo, was a part of SR Serbia and Yugoslavia.
+At the end of 1959, the district system was dismantled, and the municipal structure was reinforced.
+Deçan was established as an independent municipality, referred to as the People's Council of the Municipality until 1963.
+Following constitutional reforms, it was renamed the Assembly of the Municipality of Deçan.

+Kosovo War

 During the Kosovo War, Deçan was one of the strongholds of the Kosovo Liberation Army (KLA).
 The KLA regularly smuggled weapons from Albania across the border to Deçan and as a result, the area saw significant fighting between the KLA and Yugoslav army and police.
 The town was one of the areas where armed attacks against Serbian police and military began.
-On August 1995 in one of the most serious incidents before the Kosovo War, the Serbian police stations was attacked and set on fire by an armed group.
+In August 1995 in one of the most serious incidents before the Kosovo War, the Serbian police stations was attacked and set on fire by an armed group.